jasonctoms/HelpMyCity/README.md

 <h1 align="center">HelpMyCity</h1>

-A neighborhood issue tracker any city can run.
+HelpMyCity is an open source issue tracker that any city can fork and run!
+Written to be very easy to configure and maintain, and an upgrade to the old school whitelabel solutions that nobody enjoys using.

 A resident reports a problem — a pothole, a dead streetlight, a blocked sidewalk ramp — a community manager triages it, and everyone can follow it until it is fixed.
-It is built for cities delegating to volunteers, where per-seat spreadsheet pricing does not scale and the city's own request system is not somewhere residents can watch their report.
+It is built for cities delegating to volunteers, where per-seat pricing does not scale and the city's own request system is not somewhere residents can watch their report.

 One Kotlin Multiplatform + Compose Multiplatform codebase runs on **Android, iOS and the web**, stores everything locally first so it works with no signal, and